Digital Marketing Services London

 We have a list but have never emailed them.
 Can you help?

-Yes, and this situation requires a specific approach.
-A list that has not been emailed for more than six months needs a careful re-engagement strategy before any promotional or sales content is sent.
-Jumping straight to promotional emails on a cold list typically produces high spam complaint rates, which damage domain reputation and can result in all future emails - including transactional ones - landing in spam.
+Yes, and this situation needs a specific approach.
+A list that has not been emailed for more than six months needs a careful re-engagement strategy before any promotional or sales content goes out.
+Jumping straight to promotional emails on a cold list typically produces high spam complaint rates, which damage domain reputation and can land all future emails, including transactional ones, in spam.
 We manage the warm-up correctly.

 We measure against business outcomes, not just email metrics.
-Open rate and click-through rate are useful for diagnosing specific email performance but are vanity metrics if measured in isolation.
-The metrics we report on are revenue or leads attributed to email, list growth net of unsubscribes, sequence completion rates, and domain health indicators.
-If an email programme is producing opens but not enquiries, that is the problem we focus on.
+Open rate and click-through rate are useful for diagnosing a specific email's performance but are vanity metrics in isolation.
+We report on revenue or leads attributed to email, list growth net of unsubscribes, sequence completion rates, and domain health indicators.

 What GDPR considerations apply to email marketing in the UK?

 UK email marketing is governed by UK GDPR and the Privacy and Electronic Communications Regulations (PECR).
-Businesses must have a valid lawful basis for processing contact data - typically explicit consent for marketing emails.
-Unsubscribe mechanisms must work immediately.
-Data retention limits apply to inactive subscribers.
-We ensure every email programme we set up is compliant with current UK data protection law, including consent collection, unsubscribe processing, and data retention policies.
+Businesses must have a valid lawful basis for processing contact data, typically explicit consent for marketing emails.
+Unsubscribe mechanisms must work immediately, and data retention limits apply to inactive subscribers.
+We ensure every email programme we set up is compliant with current UK data protection law, including consent collection, unsubscribe processing, and retention policy.

 Show us your current email setup.
-We will tell you what is missing, what it is costing you, and what the first thirty days of a proper email programme would look like.
+We will tell you what is missing, what it is costing you, and what the first thirty days with an email marketing agency that treats your list as revenue infrastructure would look like.

 Let's Work Together